shlomimn/k8s-nodejs/README.md

 2. The API should be accessible from outside the cluster on port 80
    * service.yaml: .spec.ports.port=80
    * service.yaml: .spec.type=LoadBalancer
-   (Ingress is also an option with relevant configuration)
+   (Ingress is also an option with relevant configuration, but ingress is used to use a single LoadBalancer for many services
+    Since here I only have a single service, then I can use type:LoadBalancer)

 3. Minimum of 2 replicas and max unavailable 2.